code-payments/code-sdk/docs/reference/splitter.md

 One of the challenges with the `Upgraded Privacy` approach above is that the `amount` of the payment is publicly visible.
 We solve for that using `Anonymised Amounts`.
 At a high level, all transactions are made using one of `63` possible amounts (7 x 9 bill types).
 The Code app will automatically split the payment intents into multiple transactions.
 The sum of all the transactions will equal the original payment amount.

-More specifically, the Code app stores the balance accross multiple accounts.
+More specifically, the Code app stores the balance across multiple accounts.
 Each account is associated with a different denomination that is derived from their access key.
 For example, a user's balance might be stored across 7 accounts, each storing a different denomination.
 The total balance is the sum of all the accounts.
-This is rougly analogous to how you might store your balance in a [Monopoly tray](https://www.google.com/search?q=monopoly+tray).
-When a user makes a payment, the Code app will split that payment intent into multiple transactions, each coming from one of the denomimations.
+This is roughly analogous to how you might store your balance in a [Monopoly tray](https://www.google.com/search?q=monopoly+tray).
+When a user makes a payment, the Code app will split that payment intent into multiple transactions, each coming from one of the denominations.

 ```mermaid
 graph TD